Dems expected to announce at least 2 articles of impeachment against Trump on Tuesday

 The articles of impeachment will focus on obstruction of Congress and abuse of power, but all details aren’t settled yet, Fox News is told.
 A markup session by the Judiciary Committee to prepare the articles would come either Wednesday or Thursday.

+Notably absent from the planned charges was a "bribery" count.
+Democrats had repeatedly accused the president of essentially bribing Ukraine to investigate Joe Biden, and even floated the idea of drafting an article of impeachment to that effect.
+But, it quickly emerged that the Democratic Congressional Campaign Committee had conducted focus groups to determine that Democrats should use the term "bribery" purely for political benefit, even as legal experts disputed whether Trump had bribed anyone.

-House Speaker Nancy Pelosi, D-Calif., convened the House chairmen leading the impeachment inquiry in her office after a daylong Judiciary Committee hearing that laid out the case against Trump as Democrats warned of the risk his actions toward Ukraine have posed to U.S. elections and national security
+House Speaker Nancy Pelosi, D-Calif., convened the House chairmen leading the impeachment inquiry in her office on Monday after a daylong Judiciary Committee hearing that laid out the case against Trump as Democrats warned of the supposed risk his actions toward Ukraine have posed to U.S. elections and national security.

 ALL EYES NOW ON DURHAM PROBE, AS U.S. ATTORNEY SAYS HIS CRIMINAL INVESTIGATION HAS BROADER SCOPE